KabukiStarship/Script2/docs/script_protocol_specification_rfc.md

     static const Operation kOpExample= { “expression-name”,
                                          params, result,
                                          “Description”, 0 };
-    // Script uses the a nil expr pointer as a flag to get the Operation header. if (!expr) return &kOpExample;
+    // Script uses the a nil crabs pointer as a flag to get the Operation header. if (!crabs) return &kOpExample;

     // Example RPC variables.
     UI4 input_a,